ssalimb/BasicSmartContract/README.md

 ## Prerequisite:

-1. Be sure that you have installed node.js in your system (using git bash for windows is highly recommended). step 1: npm i node@lts step 2: node init
+1. Be sure that you have installed node.js in your system (using git bash for windows is highly recommended).
+- [x] step 1: npm i node@lts
+- [x] step 2: node init
 2. Install the following packages as follows (look dependencies)
 ![alt text](https://github.com/Dinslinger90/BasicSmartContract/blob/master/readme%20images/package.json.jpeg)

 3. Now your working folder should be looking like this (If you can specify paths easily, then you can follow your own folder path structure.) **Note:-**  don't add gits folder!!!
 ![alt text](https://github.com/Dinslinger90/BasicSmartContract/blob/master/readme%20images/fileexp.jpeg)

 4. Well that is all, node_modules folder will be not here in my repository (npm package gets it for you)...
-Take a look into the project.
+Take a look at the project.
 Detailed comments are provided for clear understanding before each piece of code.
-You can do it.

 ## Whats next?

 Very detailed project on smart contract involving
 1. > CryptoKitties/ CryptoZombies.
-2. > Kickstarter.com campaign releated project is on the way.
+2. > Kickstarter.com campaign releated project is on the way (**added - ** https://github.com/Dinslinger90/EthereumCasts).

 I'll be uploading detailed documentation for that, so that you don't get lost in code.
 Don't hesitate to contact.
 Looking forward.:+1: